FG Urges States to Domesticate Relevant Economic Policies

 The Minister of Finance, Budget and National Planning, Mrs. Zainab Ahmed, has advised sub-national governments to continue to support, replicate and domesticate germane economic policies of the federal government in their respective states to ensure developmental consolidation, impactful deliverables and huge successes.

-Ahmed spoke at a meeting of the 20th National Council on Development Planning (NCDP) in Maiduguri, Borno State organised by her ministry in collaboration with Borno State Government.
+Ahmed spoke at a meeting of the 20th National Council on Development Planning (NCDP) in Maiduguri, Borno State, organised by her ministry in collaboration with the Borno State Government.

 The NCDP is a meeting of states’ commissioners for budget and economic planning organised annually to serve as a veritable platform for senior officials of the federal and state ministries, representatives of the organised private sector, development partners and civil society organisations.